FAQs

 -

-Non-degree-seeking students gain valuable ministry skills, spiritual formation, and practical experience within a thriving church community.
-Completion of Pursuit College’s two-year program may lead to ministerial licensure, ordination, a ministry placement internship, or potential employment opportunities.
+Non-degree-seeking students gain valuable ministry skills, spiritual formation, academic learning, and practical experience within a thriving church community.

 -